 Challenge / Goal

-The REMOURBAN project aims to achieve sustainable districts in Tepebasi and Valladolid through deep retrofitting and renewable energy generation technologies.
+The REMOURBAN project aimed to achieve sustainable districts in Tepebasi and Valladolid through deep retrofitting and renewable energy generation technologies.
 To reach the objective of deep retrofitting, improvements in building envelope's designs were implemented.
 The building envelope is the interface between the interior of the building and the outdoor environment, including the walls, roof, and foundation.
 Acting as a thermal barrier, the building envelope plays an important role in regulating internal temperatures and helps to determine the amount of energy required to maintain thermal comfort.
 Minimizing heat transfer through the building envelope is crucial for reducing the need for space heating and cooling.
 The overall design can help determine the amount of heating, cooling and lighting a building will require.

 Thermal insulation materials are specifically designed to reduce the flow of heat by limiting conduction, convection or both.
 The main goal of the insulation thickness studies is to optimise thermal insulation thickness based upon degree-day heat loss analysis.
 The concept of optimum thermal insulation thickness considers both the initial cost of the insulation and the energy savings over the life cycle of the insulation material.